 This is a fantastic mouse, it has more horsepower than you’ll ever need, and with the new design, it has a tremendous grip.

 I must admit I have a few issues with the Razer Naga.
 I do not love the software and usually find it not to be worth the trouble.
 Some of the 19 essential bindings are not in the most natural places, in my opinion.
 Besides that, it is still an excellent MMO gaming mouse, if not the best on the market.

 4. Logitech G600

 Specifications: 12 side buttons, 8200 DPI, Sculpted shape and tuned buttons, Mouse wheel tilts left/right.

 - Most durable and best overall quality

 - User-friendly software

 - Great overall performance

-The Logitech G600 is the safe choice when picking up an MMO mouse.
+The Logitech G600 is a safe choice when picking up an MMO mouse.
 Which is typically the case with Logitech gaming gear.
 Logitech is a brand of true premium quality, that is yet to make a bad mouse.
-The safe choice may sound very dull and boring, but in most cases for most people, this is the best choice.
+The safe choice may sound very dull and boring, but in most cases, for most people, this is the best choice.